assbaimane/Fashe-Website/public/consigne.md

     - possibility to choose size and color in addition

 - on the "product" page is
-    - an alert at the top of the page which shows us the number of products on sale
-    - a filter that sorts according to the categories of each product (a sentence is updated each time with the number of products found)
+    X- an alert at the top of the page which shows us the number of products on sale X- a filter that sorts according to the categories of each product (a sentence is updated each time with the number of products found)
-    - a search bar that filters with product names
+    X- a search bar that filters with product names

 - on the "basket" page is:
     - all the products added to the basket with their quantities and the total price of each one.